Single-particle-exact density functional theory: Results on energies, participation numbers, and spatial densities

 \section{Results on energies, participation numbers, and spatial densities}

 We applied the 1pEx-DFT program entailed in Eq.~(\ref{eq:D5}) and Secs.~\ref{InteractionTensorElementsDensityMatrices} and \ref{EnergyMinimization} to harmonically confined fermions in 1D, subjected to contact interaction (Sec.~\ref{Sec1DContact}) and harmonic interaction (Sec.~\ref{Sec1DHarmonic}).
 Moreover, in Sec.~\ref{RelativisticAtoms} we extract the electronic structure of atoms and ions from 1pEx-DFT, both with and without relativistic corrections from spin-free exact two-component Dirac theory \cite{Kutzelnigg2005,Liu2009,Cheng2011,Cunha2022}.
-With our choice of the Dirac approximation for the interaction energy $E_{\mathrm{int}}[\dens{n}]$, HF theory is the natural choice for benchmarking our simulations.
+With our choice of the Dirac approximation for the interaction energy $E_{\mathrm{int}}[\dens{n}]$, HF theory is the natural choice for benchmarking our simulations: Like in HF theory, the Dirac approximation is the only physical approximation that enters our current 1pEx-DFT implementation, such that both methods must produce the same results if the energy minimization covers all admissible density matrices, which is the case when minimizing Eq.~(\ref{E}) with ${\varrho^{(0)}=\varrho^{\mathrm{it}}}$ for ${N=2}$, cf. Tables~I and II below.
+Future implementations of 1pEx-DFT along the same lines of the present work may exceed HF accuracy if we use approximations of the interaction energy that include at least some correlation but can still be expressed in terms of the one-body density matrix.
 While HF theory is reasonably accurate and transferable, it is orbital-based and, hence, of limited scalability.
 Therefore, keeping in mind 1pEx-DFT applications to mesoscopic systems, we also compared with a variant of orbital-free DPFT that is scalable and transferable.
 While this semiclassical method tends to become (relatively) accurate only for larger particle numbers, it comes with an established track record across systems and disciplines \cite{Englert1982,Trappe2016,Trappe2017,Chau2018,Trappe2019,Englert2019articleEntry,Trappe2021b,Trappe2023DFMPS,TrappeWittManzhosXXXX,Trappe2023NatComm}.